-The Christmas holidays can create pressure within relationships; with many choosing to stay together until the end of the family season, however, early January is when many couples reach the end of their tether.
-The first Monday of January – which will be the 4th in 2021 – has been dubbed ‘Divorce Day’ by family law solicitors who notice the significant spike in separation enquiries at this time.
+The Christmas holidays can create pressure in relationships, with many couples choosing to stay together until the end of the festive period, for the sake of their children and families.
+However, early January is when many couples reach the end of their tether.

 You can call our offices on: